niladut/niladut/README.md

 A student at 👨‍💻 Aalto University, pursuing a Masters degree in Autonomous Systems.
 I am an automation enthusiast working with many projects related to Robotics and AI.

 ## Projects
-*_Repository is currently Private.
+*_Some repositories are currently Private.
 Open Source : Coming Soon._

 ### Connected Vehicle Platooning [[Github](https://github.com/niladut/connected-platooning)*]
  - ROS packages for robot communication and multi robot controllers for predecessor following vehicle platoons.